Pennsylvania HARP Lender: 888-409-4881

-Several key changes were made to the Home Affordable Refinance Program, which are already having a positive impact on Pittsburgh homeowners.
+Several key changes were made to the Home Affordable Refinance Program, which are already having a positive impact on Pittsburgh homeowners who are averaging $250 – $300 monthly savings on their mortgage payment by refinancing into a lower rate.

 The following five key barriers were removed in order to reach more underwater homeowners: